Congressional District # 06

 Threats and ContaminantsGroundwater was contaminated with volatile organic compounds (VOCs), including trichloroethene (TCE) and vinyl chloride, and several heavy metals, including arsenic, cadmium, lead, and nickel.
 Chromium, nickel, chloride, and cyanide were detected in surface water and sediment samples collected from the Kalamazoo River.
 Site soil was contaminated with chromium, arsenic, cadmium, lead, nickel, cyanide, and organic contaminants, known as polyaromatic hydrocarbons (PAHs).
-Potential health risks existed if contaminated groundwater or soils was ingested.
+Potential health risks existed if contaminated groundwater or soils were ingested.

 Cleanup ProgressUnder EPA oversight, the Auto Ion potentially responsible parties (PRPs) removed contaminants from the surface of the site in 1985.
 An abandoned building was torn down in 1986 and the debris was removed.
 The entire site was also fenced to prevent access to contaminated soil and groundwater.
 In 1993, forty-two PRPs, working under a Consent Decree, excavated approximately 24,000 tons of soil that was contaminated with chromium, arsenic, cadmium, lead, nickel, cyanide, and PAHs.
 The contaminated soil was taken to licensed landfills in Ohio and Michigan, and the site was backfilled with clean soil.
 The soil excavation eliminated the risk of people coming into direct contact with the contaminated soil and removed the major source of contamination to underlying groundwater.